Connect with a mentor!

 Gain AHEGS accreditation

 Note: This program is not an internship, work experience or employment and does not meet the requirements for Industrial Training.
 Our aim is to assist you to develop an awareness of the career options and the skills and knowledge necessary to pursue a chosen field.

 Am I eligible to be a mentee?

-We welcome and encourage applications from students who meet the following criteria:
+We welcome and encourage applications from students from all faculties who:

 What’s involved in becoming a mentee?

 As a mentee, you will be required to undertake a number of mandatory activities including:

 - meeting with your mentor for a total of 5 hours (online or in person)